helakejr/BIQU-B1SE-Plus-Stock-Firmware_v2.6.0/README.md

 This file is flashed from SD Card and is one version later than on github.com/BIGTREETECH:

 4. BQ-B1SE-Plus-flash-tft35-v2.6.0.bin - original firmware TFT35 code (0x8000 - 0x47FFF)
+Also use the TFT35.zip contained here.
+The original was missing several ICONS.